-Try these pumpkin oat muffins packed with good things like protein and fibre without compromising taste.
+These pumpkin oat muffins are packed with good things like protein and fibre without compromising taste.
 Perfect on-the-go breakfast option or mid-afternoon snack!

 Do you love pumpkin season as much as I do?
 As soon as it turns to fall, I crave anything PUMPKIN.